nrfconnect/sdk-nrf/samples/bluetooth/central_hids/README.rst

 1. |connect_terminal_specific|
 #.
 Reset the board.
 #.
 Program the other board with the :ref:`peripheral_hids_keyboard` sample and reset it.
 #.
-When connected, press Button 1 on both devices to confirm the passkey value used for bonding, or press Button 2 to reject it.
-#.
 Wait until the HIDS keyboard is detected by the central.
    All detected descriptors are listed.
    In the terminal window, check for information similar to the following::